 Elephants have always played an important role in Thai culture.
 As a Buddhist country, elephants are portrayed as sacred animals.
-There are many attributes associated with elephants.
+There are many attributes associated with these big creatures.
 Mainly symbolising power, wisdom, strength and general good luck.

-In Thailand there are many camps which offer an opportunity to get close to the elephants.
+In Thailand there are many elephant camps which offer an opportunity to get close to these beautiful animals.
 This is why many people put it on top of their list of things to do in Thailand.
 You should always do research before going to the elephant camp, and most importantly…

 You should never ride an elephant !!!